eecavanna/mongodump-ui/README.md

 # mongodump-ui

+> [!IMPORTANT]
+> `mongodump-ui` does not do anything yet.
+The introductory statement below is more of a "vision statement" at this point (it describes the thing I intend to build in this repository).

 `mongodump-ui` is a graphical user interface for MongoDB's `mongodump` and `mongorestore` programs.
 It's a [Tauri](https://tauri.app/)-based Desktop app for macOS, written in [TypeScript](https://www.typescriptlang.org/) and [Rust](https://tauri.app/start/prerequisites/#rust).

 ## Development